James Fenimore Cooper, Early American Author

 As a young man, Cooper was schooled in Burlington and later stopped by the house and met the new owners, as is recorded in his writings.

-The walkway next to the Cooper home leads to a research library that will provide the information you need to learn what life was like for the Coopers and how the house changed through the years.
+Today, the walkway next to the Cooper home leads to a research library that will provide information about what life was like for the Coopers and how the house changed through the years.
 Ask the museum staff for guidance through the home.
 Of special note is a display of early editions of The Last of the Mohicans published in many languages and with different illustrators.

 An interesting anecdote is that a chair that may have belonged to the mother of James Fenimore Cooper remains in the house.
 As the story goes, she did not want to move out of the house when the time came, so she was lifted out while sitting in the chair.